 National Psychotherapy Day, September 25

-Psychotherapy needs a day.
-A day to remove stigma, educate the public, share personal stories, and support overworked and under-appreciated community mental health clinics.
+Psychotherapy needs an awareness day.
+One day to remove stigma, educate the public, share personal stories, and support overworked and under-appreciated community mental health clinics.
 So I formed one.
 It's September 25th every year.
-Wear turquoise, talk about therapy, support community mental health, and encourage others to give therapy a try.
-One day a year, you can do that.
-While you're at it, take a look at our website and Facebook page.
+We wear turquoise, talk about therapy, and encourage others to give therapy a try.
+Just one day a year, you can do that.
+Take a look at our website and Facebook page for more information.

-In 2014, National Psychotherapy Day created an event called Moments of Meaning (website, Facebook).
-In order to demystify psychotherapy, six therapists told powerful, compelling, and confidential stories about transformative moments from their own therapy practice.
+In 2014, National Psychotherapy Day created an event called Moments of Meaning (YouTube, Facebook).
+In order to demystify psychotherapy, twelve therapists have told powerful, compelling, and confidential stories about transformative moments from their own therapy practice.
 We recorded the talks and present them to the world on YouTube.

 Often referred to as "The New Yorker of psychology," I'm honored to call myself a contributing editor for The Psychotherapy Networker since 2010.
-I write an interview column called Point of View, where I speak with some of the most intriguing, innovative people in this profession, including Irvin Yalom, Harriet Lerner, Mary Pipher, Donald Meichenbaum, George Lakoff, and many others.
+I write an interview column called Point of View, where I speak with some of the most intriguing, innovative people in this profession, including Irvin Yalom, Carol Dweck, Susan Cain, Gretchen Rubin, Phillip Zimbardo, and many others.

-I write a blog for Psychology Today and since 2008 it's received over 2 million hits.
-I call it In Therapy: A Client's Guide to Therapy because I try to demystify the many strange elements of this work, from finding a therapist to figuring out what to say, to using Kleenex, to how to end therapy.
+I write a blog for Psychology Today and since 2008 it's received over 5 million reads.
+I call it In Therapy: A Client's Guide to Therapy because I demystify the many strange elements of this work, from finding a therapist to figuring out what to say, to using Kleenex, to how to end therapy.
 If you've wondered about some element of therapy, I've probably written about it.
 If not, contact me and I may use your idea for a future post.
-Browse through my blog by clicking here.

 21 Tips for Clients in Therapy